Published on Brock University (http://www.brocku.ca)

 Good, J. (2008).
 The framing of climate change in Canadian, American and international newspapers: A media propaganda model approach.
 Canadian Journal of Communication, 33(2).

 Good, J. (2008).
 The cultivation, mainstreaming and cognitive processing of environmentalists watching television.
-Environmental Communication: The journal of Nature and Culture (revisions in progress).
+Environmental Communication: The journal of Nature and Culture.

 Good, J. (2006).
 Shop ‘til we drop?: Television, materialism and attitudes about the natural environment.
 Mass Communication and Society, 10( 3), 365-383.